History of Venezuela: The campaign of 1813 and the Second Republic

 Bolívar arrived in Cartagena and was well received, as he was later in Bogotá, where he joined the army of the United Provinces of New Granada.
 He recruited a force and invaded Venezuela from the southwest by crossing the Andes (1813).
 His chief lieutenant was the headstrong José Félix Ribas.
 In Trujillo, an Andean province, Bolívar emitted his infamous Decree of War to the Death with which he hoped to get the pardos and any mantuano who was having second thoughts on his side.
 At the time that Bolívar was victorious in the west, Santiago Mariño and Manuel Piar, a pardo from the Dutch island of Curaçao, were successfully fighting royalists in eastern Venezuela.
 Quickly losing ground (much as Miranda had a year earlier) Monteverde took refuge in Puerto Cabello, and Bolívar occupied Caracas, re-establishing the Republic on 6 August 1813, with two "states", one in the west headed by Bolívar and one in the east headed by Mariño.
 But neither the successful invasions nor Bolívar's decree were provoking a massive enrollment of pardos in the cause of independence.
 Rather it was the other way around.
 In the Llanos a populist Spanish immigrant caudillo, José Tomás Boves, initiated a widespread pardo movement against the restored Republic.
 Bolívar and Ribas held and defended the mantuano-controlled center of Venezuela.
 In the east, the royalists started recovering territory.
 After suffering a setback, Mariño and Bolívar joined their forces, but they were defeated by Boves in 1814.
 Republicans were forced to evacuate Caracas and flee to the east, where, in the port of Carúpano, Piar was still holding out.
-Piar, however, did not accept Bolívar's supreme command, and once again Bolívar left Venezuela and went to New Granada (1815) (see Bolívar in New Granada).
+Piar, however, did not accept Bolívar's supreme command, and once again in 1815 Bolívar left Venezuela and went to New Granada.